Get to know Central Pennsylvania

 Lancaster, Pennsylvania – A City Authentic.

-Lancaster County has been mentioned in a 2019 survey appearing in US News as #1 place to retire in the nation and is considered as one of the "Top 50" as the best place to live in the country, an amazing accomplishment (source: US News and World Report).
+- Lancaster County has been mentioned in a 2019 survey appearing in US News as #1 place to retire in the nation and is considered as one of the "Top 50" as the best place to live in the country, an amazing accomplishment (source: US News and World Report).

-Lancaster was also recognized in 2018 by Forbes.com as "one of the 10 coolest cities to visit".
+- Forbes.com also recognized Lancaster as "one of the 10 coolest cities to visit".
 What is driving these rankings?
-Lancaster gets great marks for the number of new and refurbished housing developments and the upcoming RebmansAffordable Housing Project, located at 800 South Queen Street, will provide some much-needed affordable housing.
+Lancaster gets great marks for the number of new and refurbished housing developments, and the upcoming RebmansAffordable Housing Project, located at 800 South Queen Street, will provide some much-needed affordable housing.

-Our city believes in innovation, welcomes diversity, loves inclusion, and reports a relatively low crime rate.
+- Our city believes in innovation, welcomes diversity, loves inclusion, and reports a relatively low crime rate.